Dilant/B2METutorial/src/en/start/preparation.md

 Categorize and display all assets.
 There're 6 panels:

-- `Scenes`: List all source files of maps
+- `Scenes`: list all source files of maps
-- `Items`: List all available elements
+- `Items`: list all available elements
-- `Meshes`: List all imported meshes
+- `Meshes`: list all imported meshes
-- `Textures`: List all imported texture pictures
+- `Textures`: list all imported texture pictures
-- `Materials`: List all available materials
+- `Materials`: list all available materials
-- `Audios`: List all imported audios
+- `Audios`: list all imported audios

 ## Coordinate System